How Many Inches in 100mm? A complete walkthrough to Metric-Imperial Conversions

 Q: Why are there two systems of measurement?

 - A: The metric and imperial systems evolved independently over time.
 The metric system, based on powers of ten, is considered more logical and easier to use for scientific purposes, leading to its widespread adoption globally.
-That said, the imperial system persists in some regions due to historical reasons and established practices.
+Even so, the imperial system persists in some regions due to historical reasons and established practices.

 -